 Bonding with A Macaw

-- Spend as much time with the macaw as your schedule allows.
-Macaws are social birds who intensely dislike being left alone for long periods.
+• Spend as much time with the macaw as your schedule allows.
+Macaws are social birds who dislike being left alone for long periods.

-Set firm boundaries, clarifying what conduct is acceptable and what actions you deem undesirable.
+Set boundaries, clarifying what conduct is acceptable and unacceptable.

 Macaws are complex birds whose strong personalities can intimidate inexperienced owners.
 Many species are friendly, most notably the hyacinth, Hahn’s, Illiger’s, blue-and-gold, and harlequin macaws.